captainrobbo/wikijstest/manuals/cms/tvfeed.md

 ![Configuration](/uploads/tv/configuration.png "Configuration")

-API Mode: Choose Live, unless you are just testing the system.
+*API Mode*: Choose Live, unless you are just testing the system.
-Country: Choose the country of the competition.
+*Country*: Choose the country of the competition.
-Year: This will default to the current year but it is configurable.
+*Year*: This will default to the current year but it is configurable.
-Language: Choose from the drop down.
+*Language*: Choose from the drop down.
-Use local names: Default to be ticked.
+*Use local names*: Default to be ticked.

 	# 1.1.3 Meeting